pablo-meier/Pablog/posts/2018-02-20-trying-ocaml.md

 Frog takes me about 16 seconds, and one from cache takes about 3.

-When I first ran a complete build, my OCaml project built the entire site in about .2 seconds.
+When I first ran a complete build, my OCaml project built the entire site in less than a second.
 This is not a burn on Racket or Frog!
 They are _amazing_ products by amazing people that I wholeheartedly admire!
 But there is a real joy in seeing optimized, compiled code work as quickly as it does.